ScottColson/CCLLCCodeLibraries/docs/README.md

 A key design principle of this project is extensibility through architectural standardization.
-It should be easy to modify or enhance processes that use the various components created in this project without having to make large scale changes.
+It should be easy to modify or enhance processes that use the various components created in this project without having to make large scale code changes.
 To that end, the code for this project adheres to the concepts of coding to an interface and inversion of control.

 If the implementation for a class doesn't meet your needs, you can change it either through inheritance and overrides, or by writing a completely different implementation for the defined interface.
 Either way, register your new implementation in the process IoC container and your done.
-Simple.

 ### Shared Libraries